White Spot Disease

 WSD is a highly contagious viral infection that affects crustaceans – in prawn farm operations it can result in 100% mortality within days of the first visible signs of the disease.

-The disease is currently not in South Australia, however could pose a serious threat to the state’s freshwater and marine crustaceans if introduced.
+The disease is currently not in South Australia but poses a serious threat to the state’s freshwater and marine crustaceans if introduced.

 An import ban is now in place as a vital biosecurity measure to prevent the disease entering SA.